Russian Hottie Polina Malinovskaya Treats Her 1.9 Million Fans To Front & Back View Of Her Bikini Body

 The second image in the set treated fans to a great view of the model’s backside.
 Polina was clad in the same black bikini, and its cheeky cut showed off her pert derriere.
 She playfully grabbed at the bottom of her cheeks and ensured fans’ eyes were glued to her booty.
 Polina wore the same netted pool cover-up over the swimwear, and it had a circular cutout that left the model’s bronze back well on display.

-She wore her long, blond locks pulled back in a high bun and accessorized her all-black outfit with a pair of chic sunglasses that had dark lenses.
+She wore her long, blond locks pulled back in a high bun and accessorized her all-black outfit with a pair of chic sunglasses with dark lenses.
 It looked like she kept her glam to a minimum and left the majority of her blemish-free skin untouched.

 It hasn’t taken long for the model’s fans to take notice of the sexy, new skin-baring snap.
 The photo has been double-tapped over 110,000 times.
 More than 500 fans have flooded the comments section with compliments and emoji.

-“Most beautiful Russian gurl,” one follower gushed alongside a series of heart-eye emoji.
+“Most beautiful Russian gurl,” one follower gushed alongside a series of heart-eyed emoji.

 “Beautiful young lady,” a second Instagrammer complimented.